ibm-cloud-docs/text-to-speech-data/SSML-elements.md

           &lt;phoneme alphabet="ibm" ph=".0tx.1me.0Fo"&gt;tomato&lt;/phoneme&gt;
         &lt;/speak&gt;</code></pre>

-For more information about using SPR and IPA notations with the `<phoneme>` element, see [Using IBM SPR](/docs/text-to-speech-data?topic=text-to-speech-data-sprs).
+For more information about using SPR and IPA notations with the `<phoneme>` element, see [Using phonetic symbols](/docs/text-to-speech-data?topic=text-to-speech-data-sprs).

 ## The prosody element
 {: #prosody_element}